Dontsoft/jaeff/README.md

 # JAEFF
-JAEFF \[d͡ʒæf\] is an easy to use frontend framework providing styles for basic components.
+JAEFF \[d͡ʒæf\] is an easy to use frontend framework providing styles and functionalities for basic components.

 ---
 Made by dontsoft